salty-arch/salty-arch/README.md

 ###

-<p align="left">✨ Currently working on how to implement GPT-2 from scratch<br>📚 I'm currently learning Software Engineering<br>🎯 Open to collaborations on projects<br>🎲 Fun fact: I procrastinate a lot</p>
+<p align="left">✨ Working on how to implement GPT-2 from scratch<br>📚 I'm currently learning Software Engineering<br>🎯 Open to collaborations on projects<br>🎲 Fun fact: I procrastinate a lot</p>

 ###